Cosme Almedilla

 Cosme Damian R. Almedilla (born September 27, 1959) is a Roman Catholic bishop who is currently the Bishop of the Diocese of Butuan.

 Almedilla was born on September 27, 1959, in the town of San Miguel, Bohol.

-Almedilla was ordained to the priesthood on August 4, 1987, and was appointed as bishop of the Diocese of Butuan since March 25, 2019.
+Almedilla was ordained to the priesthood on August 4, 1987.
+Almedilla also serve as parish priest from 2000 to 2001 in Baungon, Bukidnon.
+He was appointed by Pope Francis as bishop of the Diocese of Butuan since March 25, 2019.